zonemaster/zonemaster/docs/specifications/tests/MethodsV2.md

 4. Extract the set of [out-of-bailiwick] name server names from *Name Servers* ("OOB Names").

-3. Get the IP addresses for name server names in *OOB Names* by using method [Get-OOB-IPs] with *OOB Names* as input.
+3. Get the IP addresses for name server names in *OOB Names* by using Method [Get-OOB-IPs] with *OOB Names* as input.

 4. Merge the set returned from [Get-OOB-IPs] with *Name Servers*.